cloudacademy/advanced-pandas-for-data-analytics/README.md

 This repository provides the data in support of the course Advanced Pandas for Data Analytics, provided by Cloud Academy.

-## Data

-We have used the Bike Sharing Dataset in this course, which all are available in the data folder.
 I suggest to follow the following steps in order you to be able to replicate the course steps in your local host.
 Open your favourite terminal emulator, and then:

 #### 1. Clone the repo
 ```bash